object1st/efk-stack/README.md

 1. In Veeam VBR, go to **Menu > Options**
 2. Click the **Event Forwarding** tab
-3. Add your ELK server:
+3. Add your EFK server:
    - **Server:** Your Docker host IP/hostname
    - **Port:** 5514
    - **Protocol:** UDP